Being a member of this Canada-wide and international collaborative network brings with it a variety of benefits, which include:

 • direct access to Canada’s leading researchers, practitioners, policy advisers, professional consultants, community activists, and many others.

-• participation in our Annual Conference, exciting, stimulating and informative three-day events.
+• reduced rates for participation in our Annual Conference, exciting, stimulating and informative three-day events.

 • access to the New Researchers Forum for tips, coaching, contacts, mentors, and practical information on all aspects of rural development research (e.g. community surveys, workshop facilitation, Census data).

 • access to knowledge about rural-relevant information and data for analysis or education purposes.